Reading aloud to your child is one of the most important things you can do to promote his or her future reading ability.

 I had the chance to join Sarah to chat about the importance of reading aloud with a struggling reader.
 Sarah and I packed a lot into our 21-minute conversation, including suggestions for some of my very favorite books to read aloud with struggling learners.

 So grab a cup of tea and join Sarah and me as we chat about the importance of reading aloud to your children.
-Then go grab a book and a comfy chair and spend some time reading together.
+Then go grab a book and a comfy chair and spend some time reading together with your children.

 Need ideas for books to read aloud?
 Check out my FREE downloadable library lists!